mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

-Dataset was collected under the approval of IRB.
+Data was collected under the approval of the IRB.

 \textbf{(1) Hardware Configurations.} The data collection hardware consists of a millimeter-wave radar, an IMU, and a camera, shown in Fig.~\ref{fig:hardware}.
-These devices were manually synchronized before recording started.
+The millimeter-wave radar and IMU device are mounted on a plastic bracket and secured to the head using an adjustable strap.
+A tripod is used to position the camera for hand motion capture and hand pose labeling.
+All three devices are controlled and synchronized via a desktop computer, ensuring precise temporal synchronization during data recording.

 $\bullet$ Millimeter-wave radar.
 One TI IWR6843ISK radar generates frequency modulated continuous wave (FMCW) signals at frequencies of 60GHz-64GHz.
-Its transmit power is only 15.85 mW, slightly lower than typical Wi-Fi devices, making it safe for human exposure.
+Its power consumption is only 1.75W, slightly lower than typical Wi-Fi devices, making it safe for human exposure.
 The radar has three transmitting antennas and four receiving antennas.
 The transmit parameters are set to 20 frames per second with 64 chirps per frame.
-The analog-to-digital converter (ADC) sampling rate was 256, and the raw radar data was obtained by mounting the radar on a TI DCA1000EVM board.
+The analog-to-digital converter (ADC) sampling rate is 256, and the raw radar data is obtained by mounting the radar on a TI DCA1000EVM board.
 The raw radar data is $\in 20t \times 3 \times 4 \times 256 \times 64$, where $t$ is the time in seconds.
-The range-Doppler and range-angle heatmaps are obtained after the preprocessing process, both of which are $\in 20t \times 256 \times 64$.
+The range-Doppler and range-angle heatmaps are obtained after the preprocessing process described in Sec.~\ref{sec:data-preprocessing}, both of which are $\in 20t \times 256 \times 64$.
+These heatmaps are then combined along the distance dimension to obtain model inputs $ \in 20t \times 256 \times 128$.

 $\bullet$ IMU.
 The IMU sensor records the acceleration and angular velocity data in the X, Y, and Z axes at a rate of 20 samples per second.
 The recorded samples are $ \in 20t \times 2\times 3$, where $t$ is the time in seconds.